kubeflow/website/content/docs/about/kubeflow.md

 use ML stack _anywhere_ Kubernetes is already running, and that can self configure based on the cluster it deploys into.

-## What is Kubeflow?

-Kubeflow is *the machine learning toolkit for Kubernetes*.

-To use Kubeflow, the basic workflow is:

-* Download the Kubeflow scripts and configuration files.
-* Customize the configuration.
-* Run the scripts to deploy your containers to your chosen environment.

-You adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow: data preparation, model training, prediction serving, and service management.

-You can choose to deploy your workloads locally or to a cloud environment.

 ## History

 Kubeflow started as an open sourcing of the way Google ran [TensorFlow](https://www.tensorflow.org/) internally, based on a pipeline called [TensorFlow Extended](https://www.tensorflow.org/tfx/).
 It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a multi-architecture, multi-cloud framework for running entire machine learning pipelines.

-## Notebooks

-Kubeflow includes services for spawning and managing [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/latest/).
-Project Jupyter is a non-profit, open-source project to support interactive data science and scientific computing across all programming languages.

-## Using Kubeflow

-Read the [getting-started guide](/docs/started/getting-started) to set up your environment.

 ## Getting involved